Other contact information

-Drainage rehabilitation for each neighbourhood will take 2 to 3 years to complete and includes the following 3 stages:
+Drainage rehabilitation for each neighborhood will take 2 to 3 years to complete and includes the following 3 stages:

 We clean both storm and sanitary lines by flushing pressured water through the pipes.
 Cameras are then placed into the pipes to inspect their condition

 – age, material and history of sewer issues.
-Based on the findings from the inspection, we determine which lines in the neighbourhood require replacement and rehabilitation and
+Based on the findings from the inspection, we determine which lines in the neighborhood require replacement and rehabilitation and

 create a design plan to prioritize the work.